 It’s important to understand the Antabuse reaction when alcohol is consumed as well as other Antabuse side effects before deciding to use this medication.
-When I quit drinking years ago, Antabuse was the first medication that experts told me about.
+Antabuse is quite popular among 12-step rehab programs, for reasons that we will examine.

-This article will focus on the Antabuse reaction to alcohol and other Antabuse side effects, but we will objectively review underlying mechanisms, research studies, and dosage information for Antabuse.
+This article will focus on the Antabuse reaction to alcohol and other Antabuse side effects.
+We will also review underlying mechanisms, research studies, and dosage information for Antabuse.
 We will then discuss alternatives to Antabuse, including prescription drugs, natural remedies, and over-the-counter supplements.

 Whether you decide to use Antabuse or not, you may find that some of these other solutions can help repair your body and brain (and extinguish alcohol cravings) in ways that this drug cannot.